qawolf/qawolf/docs/docs/add_assertions.md

 ## Use QA Wolf helpers

 In this guide, we'll add assertions to a test on [TodoMVC](http://todomvc.com/examples/react).
-The video below shows this test running:

-TODOADDVIDEO

 You can add assertions as you create your test, since the [test code is generated](create_a_test#review-test-code) as you use your application.
 The [interactive REPL](use_the_repl) can be helpful in trying out code.